-The Carlow Garden Festival continues over 10 days and promises to be the best yet with a busy programme offering a variety of gardening workshops and talks set to inspire every level of gardener.
-The 2017 programme features an appealing mix of world-class UK gardeners combined with the very best of Irish garden broadcasters, writers and new trailblazers in Irish horticulture.
+The 2018 programme features an appealing mix of world-class UK gardeners combined with the very best of Irish garden broadcasters, writers and new trailblazers in Irish horticulture and garden design.

-Suitable for all the family, Melissa Doran, well-known as the illustrator of the number one bestseller of Irish children’s non-fiction book Naturama leads a special nature drawing walk along the magical setting of the River Barrow.
+Suitable for all the family, Wildtime – Woodland Fun and Forest School will lead a special nature walk along the magical setting of the River Barrow.
 Prepare for your senses to be captivated and explore the flora, fauna, plants, animals and birds along the river.
-Bring your sketchpad and pencils – this is the perfect afternoon for all the family!

 Visitors can also explore the Carlow Garden Trail which includes great old gardens that have been lovingly restored and maintained throughout the years, and smaller gardens which are maturing beautifully with time, where visitors will enjoy guided tours, usually with the owner or head gardener.
 Award winning garden centres and forest parks complement the joy of a visit here.